Nidoskull/LalifeTeam-Origins/Elf-origin/README.txt

 	- <20% nausea, slowness III, mining fatigue
 	- <10% nausea, slowness IV, mining fatigue, blindness, bad luck
 	- <5% all of the above + wither

+Pacifism has built-in compatibility with:
+- BetterAnimalsPlus
+- Bewitchment

+Any mobs added by other mods will have a flat -25% penalty on kill.